async-profiler/async-profiler/README.md

 1000000 (1ms).
 Example: `./profiler.sh -i 100000 8983`

-* `-j N` - sets the java stack profiling depth.
+* `-j N` - sets the Java stack profiling depth.
 This option will be ignored if N is greater than default MAX_STACK_FRAMES.
 Example: `./profiler.sh -j 30 8983`